wjkaufman/bequester/log.md

 # Log

+### 2019-02-23

+On 2/18 I was working on holdings too...

+So I added holdings stuff to bequests, today I'll add to people as well.

+Also figured out how to (I think) properly sanitize SQL queries.

 ### 2019-02-09

 Figured out the navbar (installed ng-bootstrap, and that seemed to take care of it).
 Starting to add forms to _update_ bequests, will do same for people once I understand what's going on.
 Then I'll have to flesh out the backend configurations.